WiccaCrow/webserver/README.md

 Example:
 listen: "192.168.0.2:5656"

-Description: Contains ip address used by serverblock
+Description: Contains ip address used by serverblock.
 ```

 ---